 Incidentally, in Italy, prosciutto crudo refers to raw, salt-cured ham.
 Cooked ham, which was introduced in the '60s, is called prosciutto cotto -- except on pizzeria menus, where it's simply prosciutto and the true prosciutto is called prosciutto crudo.

 Link sausage, made with ground pork, cubed pork fat, spices, and herbs.
-They're consumed three different ways.
+They are consumed in three different ways.

 One is called finocchiona, and is made of finely ground pork and fat, laced with fennel, and aged for a while; it's fairly firm.